felixlopz/hubrise-test-task/content/apps/spleat-the-bill/en/overview.md

 Spleat the bill is a pay at the table solution for bars and restaurants, allowing customers to pay and share the bill using their smartphone.

-To pay their order, customers must install the Spleat the bill app.
+To pay their order, customers install the Spleat the bill app.
 They scan a QR code or manually enter the table number in the app.
 They then choose the amount they want to pay.
-The payment is billed to their bank card, which they will have registered beforehand.
+The payment is charged to the bank card account they will have registered beforehand.

-Spleat the bill communicates with the restaurateur's POS solution to automatically close orders that have been paid.
+Spleat the bill communicates with the restaurateur's EPOS solution to automatically close orders that have been paid.

 ## Integration features